etherisc-legacy/GIF/docs/on-chain_and_off-chain_storage.rst

 --------
 As the DIP operates in the Ethereum environment, the term **on-chain** specifies smart contracts, where a product can store risk description and specific metadata per policy.

-The key principle of how the DIP itself uses data is that no personal data is kept in smart contracts—only **unique hashed references**.
+The key principle of how the DIP itself uses data is that no personal data is kept in smart contracts — only **unique hashed references**.

 The DIP allows to store data for any product regarding its: